 Mercury

-mercury-symbol.gif (816 bytes) Associated with the planet of the same name, Mercury is an unusual metal that is liquid at room temperature.
+mercury-symbol.gif (816 bytes) Associated with the planet of the same name, Mercury is an unusual metal that exists in the liquid form at room temperature.
 It is a toxic metal and is associated with death, mystery, and transformation.
 It is connected with divination and scrying.
-Mercury is also related to travel and movement, be it of a physical or spiritual nature.
+Mercury is also related to travel and movement, be it of physical or spiritual nature.
 The metal was known to the ancient Romans, Greeks, Hindus, and Chinese.
-The alchemists considered it one of the three principal substances on Earth, along with salt and sulphur.
+The alchemists considered it one of the three principal substances on Earth, along with salt and sulfur.

 Mercury Metal